-Kicking butts: 50 years of progress
+Kicking butts: more than 50 years of progress

 Take a look at 10 anti-smoking milestones since the first Surgeon General’s report.

 Cigarettes were in fashion long before we knew they could kill.
 Civil War soldiers rolled their own on the battlefields, movie stars puffed away in classic films, everyday Americans lit up at the breakfast table.
-But in the 1960s, news started to emerge about the health risks of smoking—and attitudes began to change.
+But in the 1950s, news started to emerge about the health risks of smoking—and attitudes began to change.
 Here’s a look at 10 anti-smoking efforts since then that have helped save millions of lives.

-1964: It's Official—Smoking is Deadly
+1964: It's official—smoking is deadly

-The first Surgeon General’s report on smoking and health is published and it recognized the proven link between smoking and lung cancer.
+The first Surgeon General’s report on smoking and health was published and it recognized the proven link between smoking and lung cancer.
 The report fueled newspaper headlines and TV news.
 It was later ranked among the top news stories of the year.
 But it wasn’t news to everyone: Eight years earlier, a Surgeon General’s scientific study group had established the link between excessive smoking and lung cancer.

-1966: Smokers Get Warned—Again
+1966: Smokers get warned—again

 Cigarettes started carrying a health warning that read, “Cigarette smoking may be hazardous to your health.”
 Over the years, different (and much more specific) warnings were issued, including: “Smoking Causes Lung Cancer, Heart Disease, Emphysema, And May Complicate Pregnancy.”

-1975: Separating The Stink
+1975: Separating the stink

 Smoking sections were becoming common, but Minnesota wanted them everywhere.
 The Minnesota Clean Indoor Air Act, which took effect in 1975, was the first statewide law requiring separate smoking areas in public places.
 That same year, the Army and Navy stopped including cigarettes in rations for service members.

-1984: Chew On This
+1984: Chew on this

 The U.S. Food and Drug Administration approved nicotine gum to help people quit smoking.
 Considered a medication, nicotine gum supplies the body with nicotine to reduce cravings.
 A specific chewing technique ensures the right dose gets absorbed into the bloodstream.

-1990: Smokeless Skies
+1990: Smokeless skies

 It’s hard to believe that as late as the 1980s, you could light up on an airplane!
 But passengers were free to smoke cigarettes on planes until 1988, when smoking was banned on U.S. flights less than two hours.
 In 1990, smoking was banned on all commercial U.S. flights.

-1998: No Smokes in Bars
+1998: No smokes in bars

 In 1998, California was the first state in the nation to ban smoking in bars.
 It was also the first to have a statewide smoke-free air law, which bans smoking in most public, enclosed spaces.
 As of 2024, there are 28 states with smoke-free air laws.
 “If we look at recent years, I would say it’s harder and harder for smokers to lie to themselves that smoking isn’t harmful,” says Keith W. Roach, MD, FACP, associate professor of clinical medicine at Weill Medical College of Cornell University in New York City and an associate attending physician at New York-Presbyterian Hospital.

-2006: Secondhand Smoke Harms
+2006: Secondhand smoke harms

 The Surgeon General releases a report that says the "debate is over" about secondhand smoke: It is absolutely harmful to health.
 “We now know that the earlier you’ve been exposed to secondhand smoke and the longer you’ve been exposed to secondhand smoke are clear correlations with increased risk of death,” says Dr. Roach.